 Final Fantasy VII was one of the defining games of my childhood, one which left an enduring impact.
 Could the long-awaited remake live up to the image in my head?

 Throughout my childhood, I was a staunch Nintendo man.
 When the other kids at school talked about their Mega Drives and Sonic the Hedgehog, it was Mario and Super Metroid that I countered with, and I truly believed nothing would ever displace Legend of Zelda: A Link to the Past as my favourite game.
 That Zelda game on the SNES was the pinnacle to the young me, a game with the richest story and most vibrant world I had ever experienced.
-As the years went on, my horizons broadened, and my mother bought my brother and I a Sony PlayStation while the long wait to the Nintendo 64 dragged on.
-I liked my Sony PlayStation, but I didn't love it, not the way I did my Nintendo consoles.
+As the years went on, my horizons broadened, and my mother bought me and my brother a Sony PlayStation while the long wait to the Nintendo 64 dragged on.
+I liked my PlayStation, but I didn't love it, not the way I did my Nintendo consoles.
 Other companies just couldn't create video games that connected with me in the same way.

 When the kids at school started talking about Final Fantasy VII, the three-disc monolith that was touted as the greatest game of all time, it irritated me.
 Whenever something receives a lot of hype, I get turned off from it.
 My natural instinct when told something is one thing is to question it, and when it is impressed upon me so hard that something is the greatest, my initial reaction is to rebel against that proclamation.
 As the months passed, as the hype died down and as people moved on to newer, shinier games, Final Fantasy VII reduced in price, and the time was right for me to give it a go.
 With only my pocket money to buy games with, I looked for the ones I would get the most value from, and a three-disc, two hundred-hour game in my preferred genre of the role-playing game fit the bill.
 With nobody still telling me I would love it more than any other game, my argumentative desire to push back at the consensus had abated, and it was time to see what this game was all about.
 Just how good could a game that involved taking turns to hit each other really be?